Open Government Initiative

 Agency Program Description

-The Social Security Administration’s National 800 Number Network provides toll-free telephone service to members of the public residing in the continental United States, as well as Guam, Puerto Rico, the American Virgin Islands, American Samoa and the Northern Mariana Islands.
-We answer the calls in 29 Teleservice Centers (TSCs) located nation-wide, including a site in Hawaii, two locations in the Office of Central Operations (OCO) in Baltimore, MD and Wilkes Barre, PA; and in the six Program Service Centers (PSCs) located around the country.
+The Social Security Administration’s National 800 Number Network provides toll-free telephone service to members of the public residing in the continental United States, as well as Guam, Puerto Rico, the American Virgin Islands, American Samoa, and the Northern Mariana Islands.
+We handle the calls in 25 answering sites and in 7 Processing Centers (PCs) located nationwide.
 The National 800 Number Network provides agent service five days a week from 7AM to 7PM in the caller’s time zone.
-24-hour automated services are available 365 per days a year.
+Automated services are available 365 per days a year.
 Normally, call volumes are at their highest levels during the first week of the month and at check delivery times.

-The agents who answer calls include Teleservice Representatives in the TSCs, Customer Service Representatives in OCO and Technical Service Technicians and Benefit Authorizers who answer calls in the PSC locations.
+We have agents who answer calls in answering sites and in the PC locations.
 All agents receive extensive training in the various programmatic areas administered by SSA including Retirement, Survivor, Disability, and Medicare benefits and Supplemental Security Income payments.
-The types of inquires handled range from the status of Social Security Cards applied for through the Enumeration at Birth program, to questions about potential eligibility and filing claims for retirement benefits.
+The types of inquires handled range from the status of Social Security Cards applied for through the Enumeration at Birth program to questions about potential eligibility and filing claims for retirement benefits.

 This data file provides information at the national level by month for federal fiscal years 2009 onward for volume of calls and the agent busy rate for calls to the National 800 Number Network.

 Maintaining adequate staffing and the ability to replace losses is the largest factor affecting National 800 Number performance.
-In 2014, we received funding to begin recovery efforts and replaced many of the National 800 Number agents we lost from FY 2011 – FY 2013.
-With the new hires on board, we have reduced busy rates from 21% to 0% and wait times from nearly 16 minutes to under 5 minutes from October 2014 to April 2015.
+For example, we saw service decline due to the National 800 Number agents we lost and could not replace during FY 2011 – FY 2013.
+We received funding in FY 2014 for a recovery effort that allowed us to replace many of the lost agents.
+With the new hires on board, we reduced busy rates and wait times in FY 2015.

 Our software routing vendor provides the data.